Educational vision Master Design

 Methodiek Master Design

 The MD circle represents our methodology of Design Research, Storytelling and New Practices.
 In this circle, the student with his/her own design question and the resulting sub-questions are central.
 Surrounding this are the methods and media that are important within each of the learning pathways.
-In addition, there are lemmas such as integral thinking, tell & show and value & participants that show the specific content of the course.
+In addition, there are lemmas such as role, tell & show and value & participants that show the specific content of the course.

 Ultimately, each student finds his/her own method in this circle by choosing, tweaking and supplementing them.
 The areas of color can be read as the own paths of specific students, through design research, storytelling and new practices.